Dre Campbell Farm

 20. Squash Bugs

 Squash Bugs - 27 Solutions to Get Rid of Bugs on Plants NaturallySquash bugs!
 Just what you were planning to do, right?
 Well, maybe.
-These particular bugs are any gourd’s worst nightmare, outside of their amusingly appropriate name.
+These bugs are any gourd’s worst nightmare outside their amusingly appropriate name.

 They love the wide, shady, sheltering undersides of the broad leaves of pumpkins, squash, and gourds.

-Their eggs look like little smooth, yellowish-brown pebbles, and you may find them laid in clusters on the undersides of the leaves of your innocent little gourd.
+Their eggs are small, smooth, yellowish-brown pebbles.
+You might find them in clusters on the undersides of your gourd’s leaves.
 Check out the natural ways to get rid of squash bugs.

 21. Blister Beetles

-Blister BeetleThis one is a particularly vivid nightmare for any farmer trying to keep his hay in good shape.
-This insect has a taste for the stuff and will stop at nothing to munch on it endlessly.
+Blister BeetleThis beetle is a vivid nightmare for any farmer trying to keep his hay in good shape.
+The blister beetle has a taste for the stuff and will stop at nothing to munch on it endlessly.

 Worse, blister beetles operate in swarms and contain a poisonous substance that can be dangerous to whatever may swallow them.

-Hay that’s been contaminated with the toxin, which is released automatically if the beetles are injured or killed, can be fed to horses and make them ill.
+Hay contaminated with the toxin, which is released automatically if the beetles are injured or killed, can be fed to horses and make them ill.

-Blister beetles coloring is usually bright and varied, with shades of gray or brown and yellow stripes running down the backs.
+Blister beetles’ coloring is usually bright and varied, with shades of gray, brown, and yellow stripes running down their backs.

 22. Harlequin Bugs